Object Reference : Object View and Procedure Reference : Equation

 ardl

-Estimate an equation with autoregressive distributed lags using least squares.
+Estimate an equation with autoregressive distributed lags using linear and nonlinear least squares or quantile regression.

 Syntax